It’s probably happened to you at one time or another...

 - Provides an intentionally low 4 grams of protein from organic nuts and seeds

-I am convinced the Double Chocolate is the healthiest and best tasting bar on the marker, bar none.
+I am convinced the Double Chocolate is the healthiest and best tasting bar on the market, bar none.
 Trust me, this is not some frivolous marketing hyperbole.
 Every person that has sampled the bar tells me the same thing – this is the best health bar they ever tasted.
 And virtually no one believes that they have less than five grams of net carbs!

 If you need a less sweet bar and really need to be careful with your carbs, our non-chocolate-covered bar – the Chocolate – has only 2.6 grams of net carbs.